yueli711/COVID-19/README.md

 * readxl
 * ggpubr

-3. Clone this git repository to your computer.
+3. Clone this github repository to your computer.

 4. Download all the data in [covid19_inputdata](https://drive.google.com/drive/folders/1mIFiEcPm3o5FEkeBD4v3MaGjM0xazGbx).
 Set the directory of ```~/covid19``` and store all the data in that directory.